akeever2/Abundance_HarvestedPops/README.md

 Code and data for:
 Keever, A. C., J. D. Kelly, and B. S. Cohen.
 Estimating abundance of harvested populations at the management unit scale. _In preparation_

 This repository provides all code and raw data (and associated metadata) to recreate the analyses for the above manuscript (Keever et al., _In preparation_).
+Below is the metadata for files in this repository.

 This readme file was last updated on 2023-06-05 by Allison C Keever